Virudhagiriswarar temple: Religious importance

-Of the 1008 Shiva shrines of the country considered in high esteem, four lead this divine list of which Virudhachalam is one.

 It is one of the places giving salvation to the departed.
 It is even considered holier than Holy Kasi i.e. Varanasi.
-As believed in Kasi, here too Mother Viruthambigai places the departed souls on her lap and fan them with the pallu of her Sari while Lord Shiva chants the Namasivaya mantra in the ears of the dead ensuring his/her salvation.
+As believed in Kasi, here too Mother Viruthambigai places the departed souls on her lap and fan them with the pallu of her Sari while Shiva chants the Namasivaya mantra in the ears of the dead ensuring his/her salvation.
 Hence in olden days people of Virudhachalam never bothered to undertake a pilgrimage to Varanasi when they become old and weak.
 As a result, this place is also come to known as Virudhakasi.
 It is also claimed that the benefit measure is a little bit more here than Kasi, hence the saying “Kasiyil Veesam Adhigam in Virudhakasi”.
 The ashes of the dead when dissolved in Manimuthar River change into a stone and stay underneath, according to Sthalapuranam.
-Lord Shiva as Nataraja danced in Thillai for a contest.
+Shiva as Nataraja danced in Thillai for a contest.
 He played here for his own joy.

 During his visit to this place, the king of Karnataka suffered due to hunger.
 Mother Peria Nayaki, as a young woman fed him with milk and named him Kumara Deva.

 Viruthambigai means Goddess of elderly age.
 Devotee Guru Namshivayar stayed in this place for a night on his way to Chidambaram.
 He was very hungry and called Mother with a verse with a word Kizhavi.
 Mother Periyanayagi came there as an old woman and replied that Kizhavi-old woman cannot bring food, only young woman can.
 The devotee sang another verse describing the youthfulness of Ambica.
 She appeared as a young beautiful woman and fed the devotee and thus came to be known as Balambika – young Mother.